Aliases for DGKG Gene

 GeneCards Summary for DGKG Gene

 DGKG (Diacylglycerol Kinase Gamma) is a Protein Coding gene.
 Diseases associated with DGKG include Spinocerebellar Ataxia 14 and Arboleda-Tham Syndrome.
-Among its related pathways are Effects of PIP2 hydrolysis and RET signaling.
-GO annotations related to this gene include calcium ion binding and diacylglycerol kinase activity.
+Among its related pathways are Signaling by GPCR and Effects of PIP2 hydrolysis.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and diacylglycerol kinase activity.
 An important paralog of this gene is DGKB.

 UniProtKB/Swiss-Prot Summary for DGKG Gene